Enriched functional limit theorems for dynamical systems: Enriched functional limit theorems for non-uniformly hyperbolic dynamics

-We illustrate the theorem in Figures~\ref{fig:3xmod1-osc-p2} and \ref{fig:3xmod1-osc-p2-blowup}.
-The latter blow-up shows how the stacking of jumps can occur $S_n$, and the requirement for convergence in $F'$ in the limit.

-\begin{remark} Recall that when $\Psi$ is as in \eqref{eq:dynamics-particular-observable} and $\mathcal M$ is reduced to an hyperbolic periodic point, the piling process is well defined and the $(Q_{i,j})_{i\in\N, j\in\Z}$ are as in Remark~\ref{rem:Qj-periodic-point}.
+\begin{remark} Recall that when $\Psi$ is as in \eqref{eq:dynamics-particular-observable} and $\mathcal M$ is reduced to an hyperbolic periodic point, the transformed anchored tail process is well defined and the $(Q_{i,j})_{i\in\N, j\in\Z}$ are as in Remark~\ref{rem:Qj-periodic-point}.
 Also note that when $\mathcal M$ is reduced to a generic point, we have no clustering and then the result holds with the trivial $Q_j=\infty$, for all $j\in\Z\setminus\{0\}$ and $Q_0$ as before. \end{remark}